ostinelli/gin.io/tutorial.md

 end)
 ```

-> W consider `first_name` as being the friendly identifier for a user.
-This is why we have a uniqueness contraint at database level, defined in our migration here above.
+> We consider `first_name` as being the friendly identifier for a user.
+This is why we have a uniqueness constraint at database level on the column `first_name`, as defined in our migration here above.

 Test fails with a `404`: